 How many sets of prints will you need?
-If you are going to work with a bank, contractor, or any local officials in the construction of your dream house, you will need to furnish them with copies of your blueprints.
+If you are going to work with a bank, contractor, or any local officials to construct your dream house, you will need to furnish them with copies of your blueprints.
 Most builders will advise having between five and eight copies of a set of house plans to meet your building requirements.
 You can either purchase a five- or eight-copy construction set of plans or order a reproducible master, PDF file, or computer-aided-design (CAD) file and make as many or as few copies of the construction set as you want.

 During the search is when you will find yourself compromising, and you’ll be glad you prioritized your wants and needs.
 If you need help searching, give us a call.

 Top: This 4-bedroom Ranch style house has a hip-and-gable roof and brick exterior.
-Bottom: The Great Room and kitchen living space sits between three bedrooms in one wing of the house and the master suite in the other side of the home.
-The home comes with a lot of amenities, including a home theater, formal dining room, grilling porch, and two fireplaces (Plan #153-1210).
+Bottom: The Great Room and kitchen living space sit between three bedrooms on one wing of the house and the master suite on the other side of the home.
+The home comes with many amenities, including a home theater, formal dining room, grilling porch, and two fireplaces (Plan #153-1210).

 What About My Unanswered Questions?

-If you have more house plan related questions, remember, much of the information you’ll need is provided for each plan on our website.
+If you have more house plan-related questions, remember that much of the information you’ll need is provided for each plan on our website.
 Read the specifications thoroughly.
 We also have a Frequently Asked Questions article that can handle many other concerns.
 If you can’t find the answer to your question or concern on the site – or you’re just unsure of the answer – then feel free to call or email us.
 We’re happy to assist you in any way possible.